charmbracelet/lipgloss/bindings/README.md

-# Lipgloss
+# LipGloss.js

-The lipgloss that you love, but now on JavaScript.
+The lipgloss that you know and love, now in JavaScript.

+> [!WARNING]
+> LipGloss.js is stll experimental.

 ## Installation